-Even if you don't have your own garden, you can't help but admire the array of bumper crops at the local farmers' markets, where piles of colorful heirloom tomatoes, aromatic green chile, leafy arugula and spinach and ripe round peaches beg to be brought home and turned into summer salads, sauces, entrees, desserts and more.
+Even if you don’t have your own garden, you can’t help but admire the array of bumper crops at the farmers’ market, where piles of colorful heirloom tomatoes, aromatic green chile, leafy arugula and spinach and ripe round peaches beg to be brought home and turned into summer salads, sauces, entrees, desserts and more.

-The possibilities are endless....sliced tomatoes served with creamy burrata and drizzled with olive oil; sauteed green beans with crispy shallots; juicy watermelon tossed with feta and mint; and—one of my favorites—a salad of sliced peaches , arugula and crispy bacon tossed with olive oil and seasoned rice wine vinegar.
+The possibilities are endless….sliced tomatoes served with creamy burrata and drizzled with olive oil; sauteed green beans with crispy shallots; juicy watermelon tossed with feta and mint; and—one of our favorites—a salad of sliced peaches, arugula and crispy bacon tossed with olive oil and seasoned rice wine vinegar.
 These dishes are perfectly paired with grilled local, grass-fed beef and organic chicken.
 And for dessert, try a rustic cherry tart or a peach or apple and green chile pie.
 Or simply serve sliced fresh peaches or cherries with a scoop of homemade ice cream.

 If you need inspiration, ask the farmer whose food you purchase about their favorite way of cooking it, and they’ll happily share a recipe or two as well as tips on growing it, if you’re interested in gardening.

 This is the time to savor summer’s bounty, and this year we’re lucky to have such an amazing abundance of fresh, healthy fare.
 Take advantage of it by feasting to your heart’s delight and by sharing some of your own homegrown foods with your friends and neighbors who don’t have gardens.
 They will be forever grateful for the delicious flavors of summer!